 How to Do This in Dragonboat

 Product teams can make the Dragonboat Feedback Module available to all customer-facing teams (free users).
+Feedback, requests and Insights can be submitted via Slack, Request Portal, Zendesk and integrated with Salesforce.
 This enables customer success to enter ideas directly and label each idea with the necessary metadata to provide context to the idea; for example, relevant product, customer’s desired outcome, priority, desired time frame, existing roadmap themes, and more.
 One can even create custom fields and pre-populate them with existing “customer problems” this idea solves.

 Empowering customer success to provide predefined context to customer feedback does two things: